Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 To put it crudely, when you multiply bullshit with bullshit, you don’t get a bit more bullshit – you get bullshit squared.

-As you might have understood from the previous paragraphs, a good quant makes it as simple as he or she possibly can.
+As you might have understood from the previous paragraphs, a good quant makes it as simple as possible.
 The graph below summarizes the results from compiling data in a book by Richards Heuer, a former intelligence consultant in the CIA:

 Richards Heuer writes that once an experienced analyst has the minimum information necessary to make an informed judgment, obtaining additional information generally does not improve the accuracy of his or her estimates.
 Quantity of info doesn’t mean quality.